-Growth Sector seeks to develop pathways to economic self-sufficiency extending from community college to high-paying careers in STEM.
+Growth Sector seeks to develop EDAP, Pathway to Engineering Degrees and Careers, to economic self-sufficiency extending from community college to high-paying careers in STEM.
 Earn While You Learn!

 Learn more